 Naked Japan – letting go of it all

 My first mixed-sex Onsen was when I was training as a tour leader in Japan and the ryokan we stayed at had an outdoor pool.
 The setting was beautiful with obscure rock formations, plants, ferns and soft lighting; it truly it was a little slice of paradise.
 Most of the group opted to hide in their room, repulsed by the idea of seeing new found friends naked and facing them again over breakfast the following morning.

 With Dutch courage in the form of Shochu (strong distilled alcoholic drink made from a number of different ingredients such as rice, sweet potato or barley) paving the way, we slipped off our robes and entered the water quickly.
 The funny thing is once I was naked and that initial awkwardness was out of the way, it stops being such a big deal.
 For one, Onsens are typically really quite hot and it simply isn’t possible to stay submerged without taking a cold shower every once and a while to cool down.
 Also it’s a lovely and relaxing experience so why waste the opportunity being worried about something which no one else seems bothered about!

 Naturally for some people this is the idea from hell, including a few people on my trips.
 I remember one guy opted instead to use wet-wipes for two weeks instead of taking a shower and going nude, another lady was so distressed that she left a 14 day tour (which she paid in full for) after 4 days so it’s not for everyone.

-The Japanese bathing ritual
+Naked Japan – the Japanese bathing ritual

 The most important part is to wash properly before you enter the water.
 You should be clean before you get in the water, this is really important if you want to avoid angry stares from other bathers.